KennethHefford/KennethHefford_T1A3/readme.md

 # Kenneth Hefford Terminal Application T1A3 - Habits Tracker

-link to github repository: https://github.com/KennethHefford/KennethHefford_T1A3
+- Link to github repository: https://github.com/KennethHefford/KennethHefford_T1A3

-link to project management platform: https://trello.com/b/EtSEOeou/t1a3
+- Link to project management platform: https://trello.com/b/EtSEOeou/t1a3

+- This Application is for use in vscode.

 ### System Packages used:
-os.path
+- os.path
-import csv
+- import csv

 ### External Packages used:
-colored
+- colored
-emoji
+- emoji

 ## Coding Styling Conventions
-The Styling Convention used to create this Terminal Application is PEP-8.
+The Python Styling Convention used to create this Terminal Application is PEP-8.

 ## Purpose of the Application
 The purpose of the application is to allow the end user to track their habits whether good or bad.
 It is designed to help users cultivate positive habits, stay accountable, and foster mindfulness.
 The application will have a menu list that will correspond which each feature such as adding a habit or closing the application.
 The user will enter a number (1-6) that coincides with a menu item to input or activate a feature.